omayr-abd/Vivarium/README.md

 # Vivarium
-Simulated 3-D world with polyhedral creatures moving around.
+Simulated 3-D world with polyhedral creatures moving around using OpenGL display lists and OpenGL transforms for hierarchical modeling, and collision detection and clipping.